kennystrawnmusic/cryptos/roadmap.md

 * AHCI driver — almost done (see Issue #1 — should be done when that showstopper is fixed)
 * Task scheduler — TODO (need to be able to load executables from disk first in order to run and schedule them)
 * Graphics — TODO (going to define my own wrapper around the framebuffer structure provided by the `bootloader` crate that implements `Clone` as a means of allowing compositing)
-* Userland — TODO (idea is to port the Redox init and Redox coreutils over, as well as use my own terminal emulator for running Ion in emulated mode only)
+* Userland — TODO (idea is to port the Redox init, Redox coreutils, and most of the non-mission-critical Redox user-mode drivers — like network drivers, for example — over, as well as use my own terminal emulator for running Ion in emulated mode only)